 About the College

-- An accelerated LPN to RN/AAS track, which can be completed in one calendar year;
+- An accelerated LPN to RN/AAS track, which can be completed in 18 months;

 - A generic baccalaureate in nursing program for students with no prior nursing degree, and which can be completed in 28 months;